Image Configuration Reference

 • Default: true

-• Description: Enables reverse dependency testing.
+• Description: Controls whether this image participates in reverse dependency workflows (both building and testing).
 When true, changes to this image trigger rebuilds and tests of all images that depend on it.
 Dependencies are detected by searching for TEST_IMAGES[...] references in test scripts.
-Set to false for images that should not trigger reverse dependency testing when changed (e.g., curl, which is widely used but typically doesn’t need reverse dependency testing).
+Set to false for images that should not trigger reverse dependency workflows when changed.

 • Example: Set to false for curl to avoid triggering unnecessary reverse dependency tests